Home Forensic Scientist

 Career outlook also varies depending on your specialty and education.
 However, advances in evidence-processing technology and high crime solve rates due to forensics all indicate that forensic science is an up-and-coming career.

-For forensic science technicians, the Bureau of Labor Statistics predicts a 17% growth rate between 2016 and 2026.
+For forensic science technicians, the Bureau of Labor Statistics predicts a 13% growth rate through 2032.
 Although the job description is different from that of a forensic scientist, this figure is an indicator of general growth in the field.

 Every branch of forensic science offers opportunity for personal growth, career advancement, and increased financial compensation.